orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 Traditional drills hide that complexity behind order and repetition, but games reveal it.
 The goal isn’t to eliminate chaos, but to *organize it through design*.

-As discussed in **Episode 53 – “How to Overcome Challenges Implementing the CLA”**, chaos is the raw material of learning.
+As discussed in [The Transforming Basketball Podcast, EP 53: “How to Overcome Challenges Implementing the CLA”](https://open.spotify.com/episode/5pypmh4u1JGWX3xgNpnj3W), chaos is the raw material of learning.
 Within well-designed constraints, players learn to adapt, self-organize, and find stability — a concept known as *attractor states* in skill-acquisition science.
 What looks messy is actually a sign of *deep learning in progress*.